Joël Mesot: Impact on ETH Zurich

 As president, Mesot, alongside the other seven executive board members, is responsible for all legal and political matters of the ETH Zurich.
-One of his main challenges is retaining the ETH Zurich's standing as one of the world's best universities.

 Mesot established "rETHink" as a means to improve the university from an organisational point of view.
 Furthermore, he strengthened the bonds between the ETH Zurich and the French-speaking part of Switzerland, for example by establishing a shared master programme "cyber security" of the ETH Zurich and its sister school the EPF Lausanne.
 Under his leadership, the new ETH AI Center and Centre for the Origin and Prevalence of Life (COPL) were established in 2020 and 2022, respectively.
 In collaboration with the Dieter Schwarz Foundation, an additional research center in Heilbronn and the establishment of 20 new professorships over the coming 30 years is planned.

 In 2023, Mesot established the "Coalition for Green Energy and Storage", a partnership between ETH Zurich, EPFL, and Swiss businesses to establish and produce new environment-friendly technologies.